AndyShortt/aws-crypto-api/README.md

 ## License Summary
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.
-Amazon Employees, see ticket XXXXXXXX for open source approval.
+Amazon Employees, see ticket V179938618 for open source approval.

 ## Deployment